Sprinter1999/Sprinter1999/README.md

 ### 💬 Recent News~
 - 🗽 [My first work](https://github.com/Sprinter1999/FedLSR) got accepted **@ACM/CIKM 2022** full paper track.
 - 📖 Currently diving into the sea of knowledge and explore together with friends.
-- 🚗 Join AMD and focus on Auto-Drive (especially Auto-Parking) as a "Co-op".
+- 🚗 Join AMD and focus on Auto-Drive (especially in localization & behavior prediction) as a "Co-op".
 - ⚡ Considering setup a report/talk/seminar/knowledge-sharing slide collection on Github.

 ----